CodePath-Android-Final/Finants/README.md

 * Calendar for better time and money management
 * Friends list
 * Isolating posts from friends
+* User can set times to reach these goals and/or repeaters for these events

 ### 2. Screen Archetypes